Micheal Ferland: Personal life

 In the off-season prior to the 2012–13 season, Ferland was charged with assault and aggravated assault following a bar fight in Cochrane, Alberta.
 He played the following two seasons under the spectre of the assault charge before going to trial over the summer of 2014.
-Ferland was acquitted of the charges by a jury which found that he had acted in self-defence after being sucker punched by a drunk Edmonton Oilers fan.
+Ferland was acquitted of the charges by a jury which found that he had acted in self-defence.

 In addition to his legal and professional struggles, Ferland also struggled with alcoholism.
 He ultimately turned for help to Flames' head coach Bob Hartley and to teammate Brian McGrattan, who himself overcame a drinking problem.
 Ferland was also supported by Flames' minor league coach Mike Thompson, and celebrated one year of sobriety on March 27, 2015, two days before scoring his first NHL goal.
 Upon Ferland's one-year milestone, Hartley expressed his pride and support of Ferland for opening up and seeking treatment after he had noticed the player was struggling.